ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-migrate-customer-data.md

 3. To apply the mapping that you have set up, choose the **Apply Data** action.

 ## To migrate customer data
 When you have exported a migration table, your next step is to enter the customer's legacy data.
-To simplify your tasks, you can take advantage of the XML manipulation tools that are built into Excel.
-You can also use Excel built-in functions to help with data formatting and to put data in the correct cell.
+Pro zjednodušení vašich úkolů můžete využít mapovací nástroje XML, které jsou zabudovány do Excelu.
+Můžete také použít vestavěné funkce aplikace Excel, které vám pomohou s formátováním dat a vložením dat do správné buňky.

 For assistance with XML, enable the **Developer** tab of the Excel ribbon, and then choose the **Source** action to see the XML schema of your migration table as represented in Excel.